Personal tools

 Source code

 • Mats Nordström and Erik Sandewall.
-LISP Interpreter.
+Lisp F1 interpreter.
 Department of Computer Science, University of Uppsala.
-Source listing, FORTRAN and LISP, believwd to be F1.
-Gift of Timothy Daly; to be scanned and donated to Computer History Museum.
+Source listing, FORTRAN and LISP, believed to be F1.
+Gift of Timothy Daly to the Computer History Museum.

 • Blake McBride.
 C translation of Mats Nordström's Lisp F4.
 Online at github.com/blakemcbride/LISPF4